Skip to content

 Section titled “Task 3: Configure and Start the CloudWatch Agent”

-Write the agent configuration to collect memory metrics and ship the application log.
+Write the agent configuration to capture OS-level memory metrics and tail the mock application log file.

 Solution